 FARMER’S MARKET

 Sorauren Park has a weekly Farmers’ Market, which runs every Monday from 3-7 pm, including most holiday Mondays.
-They are revving up for a stellar 2021 summer season, and hopefully we will be closer to our normal shopping routines when the summer season is upon us this year.
+They are revving up for a stellar 2023 summer season as the warmer weather settles in.
 The market is owned and operated by the WestEnd Food Co-op.
 Visit the Co-op’s web site for the latest schedules, list of vendors and market news including entertainment.
 You can also support the Market by buying memberships and bonds.
-Come to the Market for fresh local produce, meat, baked goods and foodstuffs of all kinds, plus entertainment and kids’ activities- in pre-pandemic times, with hopes to resume soon!.
+Come to the Market for fresh local produce, meat, baked goods and foodstuffs of all kinds, plus entertainment and kids’ activities.

 THE FIELDHOUSE